MaxBrouwerMD/TicketSaver/PRIVACY.md

 Information from Third-Party Login Services

-If You log in via Apple or Facebook, we may receive your name, email address, and identifiers associated with those accounts.
+If you log in via Apple or Facebook, we may receive your name, email address, and identifiers associated with those accounts.

 Information from Device Access

-With Your permission, the Service may access:
+With your permission, the Service may access:
 	•	Camera and photo library (when uploading tickets)
 	•	Files (to store tickets locally and export to the iOS Files app)